mmikowski/powercss/README.md

 Of course, if that was all that PowerCSS provided, why bother?
-When we need static styling it is certainly simpler to create traditional CSS files using a nice, comfortable text editor or IDE.
+When all we need static styling it is certainly simpler to create traditional CSS files using a nice, comfortable text editor or IDE.
-However, when we need our application to change styling based on user device or any other environmental factor, that's where PowerCSS really starts to shine.
+However, when we need our application to change styling based on user device or any other environmental factor, that's where PowerCSS really shines.

 ## Example 002: Double-buffering
 This example is illustrated by `pcss._ex002_.html` which can